Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

     raft.cluster
     ```

-    Obtain the Raft ID assigned to the *Node X*
+    Obtain the Raft ID assigned to the migration Node.

-1. On an *existing* running node, remove the Node X using the obtained Raft ID previously
+1. On an *existing* running node, remove migration Node using the obtained Raft ID previously

     In the `geth` console, run: